maarten-pennings/Nunchuk/readme.md

   ![Accelerometer axis](extras/axis.png)

-  Dangerous prototypes has a nice X-ray photo showing how the accelerometer chip is oriented.
+  Dangerous prototypes has a nice X-ray photo showing how the PCB (with the accelerometer chip) is oriented.

   ![X-ray from dangerousprototypes](http://dangerousprototypes.com/docs/images/1/14/Wii-nunchuck.jpg)